david-grs/geiger/README.md

       // As before, adding some tests...

-      // Run all benchmarks with hardware counters measurement. s.run();
+      // Run all tests and measure hardware counters s.run();
 ```